- Introduction to Artificial Neural Network

 Activation Function is a mathematical formula which helps the neuron to switch ON/OFF.

-There are many types of neural nets available or that might be in the development stage.
-They can be classified depending on their: Structure, Data flow, Neurons used and their density, Layers and their depth activation filters etc. Keeping this in mind, we are going to discuss following neural nets:
+There are many types of neural networks available or that might be in the development stage.
+They can be classified depending on their: Structure, Data flow, Neurons used and their density, Layers and their depth activation filters etc.

 Applications on Feed Forward Neural Networks: